 A Vegan’s Guide to Alcohol

-Vegan spirits, beer, wine and ciders are those which are free from animal products.
+Vegan alcohol includes spirits, beer, wine and cider which are free from animal products.
 Like the food we eat, vegans choose to avoid non-vegan alcohol and any products with animal-derived ingredients.
 The most common non-vegan ingredients in alcohol are isinglass, made from the dried swim bladders of fish, gelatine, made from boiled bones, flesh and ligaments, casein, a protein derived from cow’s milk, and albumin from egg whites.

 You may be surprised to realise that some beers, wine and ciders include animal products.
 That’s because many ingredients are hidden, such as isinglass which is used in the filtration process.
 Producers are under no obligation to list the animal products used in the production process, and so you often can’t identify vegan drinks by their label.

 Thankfully, there are many ‘accidentally vegan’ beers, wine, and other alcoholic drinks, plus some delicious choices from independent vegan retailers.
 And — as veganism continues gaining popularity — more and more large retailers are proudly displaying the vegan logo on their products, including alcohol.
-In fact, research conducted in 2018 found that millennials are driving the demand for vegan and gluten-free beers, and so we can expect an explosion in vegan-friendly products.
+In fact, research conducted in 2018 found that millennials are driving the demand for vegan and gluten-free beers, and so we can expect an explosion in vegan-friendly alcohol products in the future.

 What is isinglass?
 Isinglass is obtained from the dried swim bladder of fish.
 Originally, it was taken from sturgeon, then cod, and more recently from tropical fish.
 Isinglass is a form of collagen which has previously been used to produce fruit jellies, before the commercialisation of gelatin (boiled bones).
 Now it is used for the filtration and fining of some alcoholic drinks, to produce a less-cloudy looking finish and to speed up the clarification process.